OMSI-Dev/NatSci/SOS/Components/RPi5 - Now Playing/STARTUP.md

     systemctl status nowplaying.service
     ```

-6. **Create a crontab to automate overnight reboot process**
+**Create a crontab to automate overnight reboot process**

-    a)
+1)
     ``sudo crontab -e``

-    b) select nano
+2) select nano

-    c) add the following entry at the bottom. this schedules a reboot every night at 12am.
+3) add the following entry at the bottom. this schedules a reboot every night at 12am.
     ``0 0 * * * /sbin/shutdown -r now``